JustinValet/ApiGitHub_Connector/README.md

 ## Example by usage

 In this example, the ApiGitHub_Connector will extract some statistics from the famous [Pandas project](https://github.com/pandas-dev) on GitHub.

-* connection the to pandas project using GitHub V4 API
+* Connection to the Pandas project using GitHub API v4

 ```
 # import the package